-What Items Should be Included in a Supply Chain Risk Evaluation?
+What to Include in a Supply Chain Risk Evaluation?

 Having a comprehensive risk evaluation checklist is essential for successfully managing supply chain issues.
 After all, if you are aware of the potential problems before they arise, you’ll be much better prepared when the time comes to triage the situation.